britter/apacheconeu-2016-beyond-stringutils/docs/04-commons-csv.md

 ### Limitations

 - Printing does not support all features (e.g. crazy line break characters)
+- No type conversion support - you always get a String
 - No support for mapping data directly into Java objects